n., Synonyms: chloroplastid; green plastid; chloroleucite

 Characteristics of Chloroplast

 The chloroplast is one of the organelles of a photosynthetic eukaryotic cell.
 It is a type of plastid (the other types are chromoplasts and leucoplasts).
 The chloroplasts are identifiable from the other plastids by their color, shape, structure, and function.
 The chloroplasts are green due to the chlorophyll pigments that occur in abundance.
 The two most common types are chlorophyll a and b.
 Other chlorophyll pigments are chlorophyll c, d, and f.
-Chlorophyll a is present in all chloroplasts whereas the other types are present (in varying amounts) depending on the species.
-In vascular plants, the shape resembles a lens or a disc and the size, approximately 5µm in length and ~2.5µm in width.
+Chlorophyll a is present in all chloroplasts whereas other types are present (in varying amounts) depending on the species.
+In vascular plants, the shape resembles a lens or a disc, and the size is approximately 5µm in length and ~2.5µm in width.
 (Ref.1) In algae, the shape may vary.
 They could be round, oval, or tubular.

 Structure of Chloroplast

 What is the structure of chloroplast?
 The chloroplast has at least three membrane systems: (1) outer membrane, (2) inner membrane, and (3) thylakoid system.
 The outer and inner membranes are the double membrane system that is a typical feature of an organelle.
-The thylakoids are disk-shaped structures that perform the role of harvesting or collecting photons from a light source, such as the sunlight.
+The thylakoids are disk-shaped structures that harvest or collect photons from a light source, such as sunlight.
 Embedded in the thylakoid membrane is the antenna complex consisting of proteins, and light-absorbing pigments, particularly chlorophyll and carotenoids.
 Hence, the job of the thylakoid is to provide a site for the light reactions of photosynthesis.
 The stack of thylakoids (resembling a stack of coins) is called granum (plural: grana).
 The matrix of the chloroplast is referred to as the stroma.
 It is the thick fluid in between grana.
 It contains enzymes, molecules, and ions.
 It is where the light-independent process of sugar formation takes place (the dark reactions of photosynthesis).

 Similar to the mitochondria, the chloroplasts are semi-autonomous organelles.
 They possess their own DNA, which is referred to as chloroplast DNA or cpDNA.
 Thus, they do not solely rely on the genes contained in the nucleus.
 They produce certain proteins from their own DNA.
 (Ref.2)